jozefg/blog/about.markdown

 I like functional programming.
 Specifically, I write lots of compilers and type checkers in Haskell and Lisp (Common Lisp, Scheme).

-I also like formal verification and work with PLV at CSAIL developing verified compilers.
+I also like formal verification and worked with PLV at CSAIL developing verified compilers.

 ## Juggling